 - Use ripe plums — the fruit should be fully ripe but still firm to the touch

-- Only use plums whose skin is intact
+- Only use plums with an intact skin

 - Separate out mushy plums or fruits with rotten spots

 Across the US, plums are harvested from May through to the end of October.
 Depending on the variety of plum, sizes, shapes, and colors can be quite varied.
 Color variations of plums include black, blue-black, blue, blue-red, purple, purple-red, red, yellow, and yellow-green.

 Choosing which plums you want to preserve is very much a personal choice.
-However, if you’re not growing your own, we highly recommend purchasing plums with an organic seal.
-You can find unpackaged organic plums at farmers’ markets — check LocalHarvest to find one near you.
+However, if you’re not growing your own, we highly recommend purchasing organically grown plums.
+You can find package-free organic plums at local farmers’ markets — check out LocalHarvest to find one near you!